 Now, at age 14, his hobby has spilled out into his yard, up on the rooftop, and into his neighbor’s yards.
 He estimates he used close to 20,000 lights and more than 100 extension cords.

 He’s also added a donation bin along the sidewalk so people who come to his show can leave items for the food pantry at Porter Memorial Baptist Church.

 “Zachary is an amazing kid and we’re so blessed that he’s chosen to connect Packin’ the Pantry to Wild Lights,” said Erika Clark, pantry volunteer.
-She says small food drives like this”can very well be the reason the doors of the pantry are open or closed.”
+She said small food drives like this “can very well be the reason the doors of the pantry are open or closed.”

-His goodwill has earned Zachary a Saint Nickname.
+His goodwill has earned Nielson a Saint Nickname.

 “A lot of people call me Mr. Christmas,” he said.
 “I love that title because it’s what I love to do.
 I love Christmas, I love lights, I love everything to do with Christmas.”

-Zachary has spent about 300 hours programming this year’s show and he’s been connecting cables and stringing lights since August..
+He has spent about 300 hours programming this year’s show, and he’s been connecting cables and stringing lights since August.
 His parents finance the project, buying lights and paying the electric bill, but the labor is all his.

-“It makes my heart tingle that people are liking something I’ve done,” Zachary said.
+“It makes my heart tingle that people are liking something I’ve done,” Nielson said.